Share this article with your friends

 Click on the links below to share this article on social media.

-I am a Bahamian clergyman, trained and ordained in the Caribbean.
+I am a Caribbean Contextual and Practical Theologian and Anglican priest with ministerial experience both in the UK and the Caribbean.
 Before theological training I qualified and worked as a teacher in modern languages, specialising in Spanish and linguistics.
-I find myself increasingly more involved with theological training and ministry formation within the Diocese of Lichfield where I work as a Team Vicar.
-I am passionate about training and mentoring people into ministry and helping them to discover their gifts within the Kingdom of God.
-Besides these two key areas of my life, I enjoy sports and fitness, and of course, salsa dancing!
+I am passionate about theological research and how it informs the practices of the Church.
+I am also passionate about training and mentoring people into ministry and helping them to discover their gifts within the Kingdom of God.
+At Queen's, I contribute to a number of different parts of the Foundation: Anglican ministerial formation; Queen’s postgraduate centres such as the Centre for Black Theology and Queen’s partnerships with theological institutions in Rwanda and Sri Lanka; and also teaching curates in the Diocese of Lichfield.
+Besides these aspects of my academic life, I enjoy sports and fitness, and of course, salsa dancing and Brazilian Jiu Jitsu!

 University of the West Indies